sammitako/recipe-app/README.md

 - Update my recipes (restricted to my post only)
 - Delete my recipes (restricted to my post only)
 - View only my recipes or every recipe
-- Search recipes
+- Search recipes by author or post
-  - with post indexed
+  - with post indexed (title, category, ingredients, recipe method)
-  - with user indexed
+  - with user indexed (firstname, lastname, full-name)

 ### Built With
 - Framework: Spring Boot, Next.js (React)